mitchelparish/red-rocks-cli/README.md

 Located 10 miles west of Denver, the open-air amphitheater sits at 6,450 feet above sea level and seats 9,525 people.
 Utilized as a concert venue since 1906, notable perfomers include The Beatles, Jimi Hendrix, and The Grateful Dead.

+This project was completed as part of Flatiron School's Full Stack Web Development course.

 ## Installation

-Clone the repository
+Clone the repository, then:

 ```$ cd red-rocks-cli```

-And then execute:
+Then execute:

 ```$ ./bin/red-rocks```